humanmade/smartcache/README.md

 * `smartcache.max-age` - Filter the maximum lifetime for the current page directly.
 * `smartcache.should_cache` - Filter whether a page should be cached at all.
 (Only affects whether Smartcache generates a header, but may be overridden by other behaviour or by the cache itself.)
 * `smartcache.urls_to_invalidate_for_post` - Filter which URLs to invalidate for a given post.
+* `smartcache.should_invalidate` - Should we invalidate URLs for this post?
+(Default true, false for new content as it will expire naturally quickly.)